 - Strengthen contributions of forest agencies to addressing land rights, poverty alleviation, governance, conservation and climate-related challenges in their countries.

-- Forest Agencies in Transition – Sally Collins, Co-Chair, MegaFlorestais
+- Overview of Global trends – Sally Collins, Co-Chair, MegaFlorestais

-- The British Columbia Experience – Doug Konkin, Former Deputy Minister of Forests, Lands and Natural Resource Operations, British Columbia, Canada
+- Leadership Presentation – Doug Konkin, Former Deputy Minister, British Columbia Ministry of Forests, Lands and Natural Resource Operations

-- Tenure Rights & Reforms around the World: Status and Opportunities – Claire Biason, Networking Support Program Manager, Rights and Resources Initiative
+- Tenure Rights and Reforms Around the World – Claire Biason, Manager, Networking Support, Rights and Resources Initiative

 - MegaFlorestais, Public forest agencies in the twenty-first century: Driving change through transparency, tenure reform, citizen involvement and improved governance (available in English | Spanish | French | Chinese | Portuguese | Bahasa)

-- Forest Experiences of Mexican Communities (available in English, French and Spanish)
+- SEMARNAT, Forest Experiences of Mexican Communities (available in English, French and Spanish)